flaturtha/NOS/_posts/2016-08-19-the-rational-of-ratiocination.md

 ## Sherlock Holmes&#39; Method

-Its somewhat ambitious title was &quot;The Book of Life,11 and it attempted to show how much an observant man might learn by an accurate and systematic examination of all that came in his way.
+Its somewhat ambitious title was &quot;The Book of Life,&quot; and it attempted to show how much an observant man might learn by an accurate and systematic examination of all that came in his way.
 It struck me as being a remarkable mixture of shrewdness and absurdity.
 The reasoning was close and intense, but the deductions appeared to me to be far-fetched and exaggerated.

 The writer claimed by a momentary expression, a twitch of a muscle, or a glance of an eye, to fathom a man&#39;s inmost thoughts.
 Deceit, according to him, was an impossibility in the case of one trained to observation and analysis.
 His conclusions were as infallible as so many propositions of Euclid.
 So startling would his results appear to the uninitiated that, until they learned the processes by which be had arrived at them, they might well consider him a necromancer.

 >&quot;From a drop of water,&quot; said the writer, &quot;a logician could infer the possibility of an Atlantic or a Niagara without having seen or heard of one or the other.
 So all life is a great chain the nature of which is known whenever we are shown a single link of it.
 Like all other arts, the Science of Deduction and Analysis is one which can only be acquired by long and patient study, nor is life long enough to allow any mortal to attain the highest possible perfection of it.
 Before turning to those moral and mental aspects of the matter which present the greatest difficulties, let the inquirer begin by mastering more elementary problems.
 Let him, on meeting a fellow mortal, learn at a glance to distinguish the history of the man, and the trade or profession to which he belongs.
 Puerile as such an exercise may seem, it sharpens the faculties of observation and teaches one where to look and what to look for.
 By a man&#39;s finger-nails, by his coat-sleeve, by his boot, by his trouser-knees, by the callosities of his forefinger and thumb, by his expression, by his shirt cuffs—by each of these things a man&#39;s calling is plainly revealed.
 That all united should fail to enlighten the competent inquirer in any case is almost inconceivable.&quot;